jackhallybone/dipstream/README.md

 with dipstream:

-    # Add and start a noise signal that will loop until stopped
+    # Add a noise signal on the left channel and a tone signal on the right
     noise = dipstream.add(fs=fs, data=my_noise, channel_mapping=[1]) # left
+    tone = dipstream.add(fs=fs, data=my_tone, channel_mapping=[2]) # right

+    # Start the noise, looping until stopped, and wait for 3 seconds of playback
     noise.start(loop=True)

-    # Wait for the noise to start then play for 3 seconds
     noise.wait_until_start(plus=3)

-    # Add and start a tone signal that will play until it ends
-    tone = dipstream.add(fs=fs, data=my_tone, channel_mapping=[2]) # right
+    # Start the tone and wait until 3 seconds after it has finished playing
     tone.start()

-    # Wait for the tone to end, then play the noise for 3 more seconds
     tone.wait_until_end(plus=3)

     # Stop the noise signal